chauchakching/cccv-blog/content/blog/2023-04-12-why-brwoser-redirect-to-different-domain/index.md

 ```

 , where would the browser take me to? `example.com/\abc.com`? or `abc.com`?
-When I first bumped into this question, I thought I know how the browser's behavior pretty well.
+When I first bumped into this question, I thought I knew how the browser's behavior pretty well.

 # Analysis